 The Fund invests primarily in marketable securities and other financial instruments which, under normal market conditions, are readily convertible to cash.
-In addition, the policy of the Fund is to maintain sufficient cash and cash equivalents to meet normal operating requirements and expected redemption requests.
+In addition, the Fund's policy is to maintain sufficient cash and cash equivalents to meet normal operating requirements and expected redemption requests.

-15.8 Credit Risk
+14.6 Credit Risk

 Credit risk is the risk that the counterparty to a financial instrument will cause a financial loss for the Fund by failing to discharge an obligation.
 The Fund is exposed to the risk of credit-related losses that can occur as a result of a counterparty or issuer being unable or unwilling to honour its contractual obligations.
 These credit exposures exist within financing relationships, derivatives and other transactions.
-It is the policy of the Fund to enter into financial instruments with reputable counterparties.
+It is the Fund's policy to enter into financial instruments with reputable counterparties.

-The policy of the Fund Manager is to closely monitor the creditworthiness of the counterparties (e.g. thirdparty borrowers, brokers, custodian and banks) by reviewing their credit ratings, financial statements and press releases on a regular basis.
+The Fund Manager's policy is to closely monitor the creditworthiness of the Fund's counterparties (e.g. third-party borrowers, brokers, custodian and banks) by reviewing their credit ratings, financial statements and press releases on a regular basis.

-The carrying value of interest-bearing investments, money market funds and similar securities, loan to related party, trade and other receivables and cash and cash equivalents, as disclosed in the statement of financial position represents the maximum credit exposure, hence, no separate disclosure is provided.
+The carrying value of interest-bearing investments, money market funds and similar Securities, loan to related party, trade and other receivables and cash and cash equivalents, as disclosed in the statement of financial position represents the maximum credit exposure, hence, no separate disclosure is provided.

-15.9 Fair Value of Financial Instruments
+14.7 Fair Value of Financial Instruments

-Fair value of financial instruments carried at amortised cost
+Fair value of Financial Instruments carried at amortised cost

-Except as detailed in the following table, the directors consider that the carrying amounts of financial assets and financial liabilities recognised in the financial statements approximate their fair values.
+Except as detailed in the following table, the Directors consider that the carrying amounts of financial assets and financial liabilities recognised in the financial statements approximate their fair values.